SunannnSun/damm/README.md

 ---

 ### Update
+8/18
+- finshed split/merge
+- review and organize a note on circular dependency(line 167 in dpmmDir.cpp)
+- spectral.cpp containing cv::Kmeans should be converted to a header file like karcher.hpp

 8/17
 - check computation of the empirical scatter
 - line 68 in niwDir.cpp: NOTE ON Posterior SIGMA DIRRECTION